Virajpet: Climate and rainfall

 Virajpet has a hot and wet type of climate.
 The town receives moderately high rainfall.
 Summer in April and May are hot, with daily maximum temperature reaching over 34 °C. Temperature reduces with the onset of monsoon in the month of June.
 Winters are cold with daily minimum temperature hovering around 10 °C to 15 °C. In 2022, Virajpet hobli received annual rainfall of 2587 mm.
 It falls under the drainage basin of west flowing rivers as its terrain is inclined towards the west and contribute less to Kaveri river basin.

 Demographics

-Virajpet has a population of 17,246 as per the 2011 Census of India.
+Virajpet had a population of 17,246 as per the 2011 Census of India.
 The number of males was 8,724 and females 8,522, thus a gender ration of 977 females to 1,000 males.
 Virajpet's literacy rate is 93.12 per cent, significantly higher than the national average of 74.04 per cent.
 The rate among males was 92.75 per cent and 95.46 per cent in females.
 1,641 in number, 9.52 per cent of the population fall in the under-six age group.

-Religion and language

-According to the 2011 Census, 63.43 per cent of the town's population identified themselves as Hindus, 28.80 per cent as Muslims and 7.23 per cent as Christians.
-Buddhists, formed a small percentage of the population, while 0.14 per cent claimed no religious affiliation.

-The native language of the region is Kodava Takk, a South Dravidian language spoken by the indigenous Kodava people, who have inhabited Kodagu for centuries.
-Kannada, the official language of Karnataka, is also widely spoken and understood.Muslims language in Virajpet Dakhini Urdu And Beary.

-A significant number of Malayalam speakers in Virajpet are descendants of migrants from Kerala.
-Many Malayalis moved to Kodagu during the British colonial period, particularly to work in coffee plantations.
-While Malayalam remains spoken among these communities, it is not indigenous to Kodagu and reflects migration patterns rather than native linguistic identity.

-Recent cultural reports and linguistic studies emphasize the importance of preserving Kodava Takk, which is facing challenges due to limited intergenerational transmission.